joelouthan/theologic.us/content/posts/updates.md

 ## Backing off: Bible Survey & Switching from WCF to 1689

-So I just got the word from the elders that we will make the transition from Calvary Chapel to Reformed Baptist 1689 2nd London Baptist Confession by the end of the year.
+**Tuesday, October 18, 2022** - So I just got the word from the elders that we will make the transition from Calvary Chapel to Reformed Baptist 1689 2nd London Baptist Confession by the end of the year.

 I am going to put the Survey on hold and go back to weekly expositions of the Westminster Confession.